xpullox/undologic/README.md

 2. Create a new page WITHOUT using the layout and ensure the script works (linking all scripts to the modules directory)
 3. After you have confirmed it is working in modules and a blank page, next integrate the code into the project using the layout
 4. After it is all working if you want you can refactor the scripts

+### Step 16: Scaffolding Pages
+To setup the visual pages, you should setup all the non-working pages using the real layout.
+This allows to show the concept to your client and ensure the project is inline with their vision.
+It will be the real elements so they will jive with it (opposed to showing wireframes which they tend to ignore and only voice their ideas when they see it build)
+1. Ensure you already name your files with the correct prefix (eg staff access = staff_dashboard.ctp)
+2. Build this quickly but remember it will change a lot after the client starts giving feedback.

+### Step 17: Logging
+Logging needs to HELP support and troubleshooting NOT only your development.
+What does that mean, it means create levels of logs.
+-- Highlevel: should outlines which functions / methods are being accessed and general state -- Debug: this can have detailed info which can fill the screen that developers use.
+So you can put a stop point and look at that state to continue development.